 Some nights, we think that air conditioning is a good idea.
-Especially when it's past 9pm and still over 30°C. But rather than rush to equip ourselves - and heat up the outside air even more - we tested a few easy-to-follow ideas.
-And we know: it is possible to sleep in the middle of a heat wave without an air conditioner.
+Especially when at 9pm, it's still over 30°C. But rather than to try and buy air conditioning in a heatwave there are other ideas you can try.
+We tested some easy ideas that you can put into practice.
+And we're telling you: it's possible to sleep in the middle of a heat wave even without an air conditioner.

 Circulate fresh air

 The quest starts early, very early.
 Just after sunrise, when the sun's rays are not yet sufficient to warm the earth, the air temperature is the lowest of the day.
 This is the best time to open the windows wide and cool down your home.
 And at the end of the morning, or as soon as the sun approaches the facade, we close the shutters, the curtains and even the windows to avoid the entry of hot air.

 If you got up too late, there is still the draught option.
 Nothing could be easier when you live in a house.
 In this case, the windows closest to the ground allow the coolest air to enter.
 In an apartment, it is less obvious but still feasible.
 The stairwell, often not very exposed to the sun, remains cooler than the apartments.
 If there are windows, you can open them to let the air circulate.
 And if you spend the day at home, you can even half-open your door for a few moments to take advantage of it.

 Adapting your bed to the season is ideal for maximizing your chances of finding sleep.
 There's no need to move it to the coldest room (which can make it very hot).
 It is rather on the side of the bed linen that all is played.